Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 Before first use the heater must be tuned using [M303](/User_manual/Reference/Gcodes/M303) with a **tool loaded and locked in place**.
 The first heater tune will run a calibration so you cannot use the "A" parameter for the first heater tune.

-Ideally the part cooling solution you plan to use will also be in place, however you can do an inital tune without it for testing.
+Ideally the part cooling solution you plan to use will also be in place, however you can do an initial tune without it for testing.
 Before a print with part cooling it should be re-tuned with the part cooling solution in place.

 Use the following command, assuming the INDX tool is tool 0 on your system: